 8 Feeling the Land: Embodied Relations in Contemporary Aboriginal Fiction

-Jean-François Vernay is the author of Water from the Moon: Illusion and Reality in the Works of Australian Novelist Christopher Koch (Cambria Press, 2007), A Brief Take on the Australian Novel (Wakefield Press, 2016), The Seduction of Fiction (Palgrave Macmillan, 2016) and, La séduction de la fiction (Hermann, 2019).
+Jean-François Vernay is the author of Water from the Moon: Illusion and Reality in the Works of Australian Novelist Christopher Koch (2007), A Brief Take on the Australian Novel (2016), The Seduction of Fiction (2016), and La séduction de la fiction (2019).

 "One of the fastest developing areas of science lies in discoveries about the human brain, about which we knew almost nothing only a few decades ago.
 Now the implications of that knowledge are spreading into other disciplines.
 The Rise of the Australian Neurohumanities: Conversations Between Neurocognitive Research and Australian Literature is the first edited volume to explore the implications of this study for the reading and writing of Australian literature.
 Bridging neuroscience and the humanities, this diverse collection of essays adds to our understanding of issues such as empathy, voice, narrative persuasion, and the relation between our brains and body when enjoying aesthetic experiences.
 It provides a new direction in Australian literary and cultural studies."

 Dennis Haskell, AM, The University of Western Australia.